The Best Travel Insurance for Seniors Over 80

 • Travel Medical: Focused primarily on emergency medical coverage while abroad, these policies are often more affordable than comprehensive plans as they are not designed to protect your travel investments in the event of a cancellation.

-• Annual: These plans cover multiple trips within a 12-month period, typically with a cap on the length of each individual trip (e.g., 30–90 days).
-They’re well-suited for frequent travelers who want consistent protection without purchasing separate policies for each trip.
+• Annual: These plans cover multiple trips within 12 months and are a good option if you travel frequently and want consistent protection without purchasing separate policies for each trip.

 Due to the unpredictable nature of traveling later in life, we strongly recommend comprehensive policies to all senior travelers due to the depth of coverage they provide.